Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

-All the advantages of dispersion theory described above are common to many other processes where they have provided successful descriptions highly demanded by recent developments.
+All the advantages of dispersion theory listed above are common to many other processes where they have provided successful descriptions highly demanded by modern developments.
 The relatively recent and comprehensive reports on their application to $\pi\pi\rightarrow\pi\pi$ \cite{Ananthanarayan:2000ht,Colangelo:2001df,Pelaez:2015qba} and $\pi N\rightarrow\pi N$ \cite{Hoferichter:2015hva} are illustrative of this demand.
 Our aim here is to provide such a comprehensive report for \pik and \pipikk.